CSB-KUL/yMap/README.md

 1 - The files of annotated PTMs are missing or less them nine.

-Reason: unzip the data/PTMcode+PTMfunc_data/sc_btw_proteins.txt.zip did not worked in ydata data command. how to correct: manually unzip the sc_btw_proteins.txt.zip file and run -d data (normally this will not needed)
+Reason: unzip the data/PTMcode+PTMfunc_data/sc_btw_proteins.txt.zip did not worked in $ ydata command. how to correct: manually unzip the sc_btw_proteins.txt.zip file and run $ ydata (normally this will not needed)

 2 - $ ygenes gives an error message: